msjaindl/Hello-World/README.md

 # Hello-World
-This is a web application using mySQL and VisualStudio
+This is the initial stages of a web application using mySQL and VisualStudio